mrfdev/CMI/Resources/FAQ/cmi-extending-commands.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> How to install these examples?

-- You can install these above examples by openning `CustomAlias.yml` and pasting the code at the bottom.
+- You can install these above examples by opening the `CustomAlias/CustomAlias.yml` and pasting the code at the bottom.
 Note that since CMI version 9.0.3.x you can create your own .yml files and store them in the `~/plugins/CMI/CustomAlias/` directory.

 - For best results, stop the server, make your changes, and start the server again.
 This way commands can register properly and they can be used right away.